International Programmes 2022/2023

 ifs Internationale Filmschule Köln © ifs

-As a result of the initiative of the NRW state government and the Film- und Medienstiftung NRW, the school was founded in 2000 as a non-profit company.
-The Film- und Medienstiftung is the sole principal partner of the ifs.
-The ifs is consistently ranked as one of the best film schools in Germany, based on its outstanding student support, excellent teaching and project work, and active festival participation.
-It even won a Student Academy Award in 2012.
+The ifs Internationale Filmschule Köln is a full study and professional training institution with an artistic-scientific focus serving aspiring media professionals.
+On the initiative of the NRW state government and the Film- und Medienstiftung NRW, the school was founded in 2000 as a non-profit company, the Film- und Medienstiftung being the sole principal partner of the ifs.
+The ifs is consistently ranked as one of the best film schools in Germany, based on its outstanding student support, excellent teaching and project work, and active festival participation, including a Student Academy Award.

-Individual and intensive supervision is the core focus of the initial training and continuing education programmes at the ifs.
-For this reason, the organisational framework is structured on a small number of students and a two-year admission cycle to the programmes.
+For this reason, the organisational framework is structured on small numbers of students and a two-year admissions cycle to the programmes.
 The education and training is focused on combining a foundation of scientific-theoretical and technical skills with artistic hands-on project work.
-The combination of professional specialisation and interdisciplinary cooperation is characteristic of the education at the ifs.
-Close collaboration with national and international teachers from both the industry and academia guarantees the students a first-class education.
+The film studies programme is thereby aligned with the principles of narrative film and storytelling.
+The combination of professional specialisation and interdisciplinary cooperation is characteristic for the education at the ifs.
+Early on, students work together with all the crafts involved in the filmmaking process, thereby generating important contacts in the industry already during their studies.
+Close collaboration with national and international teachers from both the industry and academia guarantees the students a first-class education, comparable to international standards.

-The courage and resolve to promote ongoing development and change is what distinguishes the ifs from other schools.
-The school enjoys a constant flow of impulses and inspiration through its close collaborations in all of the fields of the audiovisual landscape and through its ongoing critical evaluation of its initial training and continuing education programmes.
+The courage and will to promote ongoing development and change is what distinguishes the ifs.
+The school enjoys a constant flow of impulses and inspiration through its close collaborations in all the fields of the audiovisual landscape as well as through an ongoing critical evaluation of its study and professional training programmes.
 The primary focus lies on the media developments and innovations of the future.
-The ifs offers its students an innovative media education that imparts the artistic and technical skills and foundation for professional film making.
-Thereby, it integrates new technological developments.
-It thus also promotes and conveys aesthetic and potential for dramatisation.
+The ifs offers its students an innovative media education that imparts the artistic and technical skills and foundation for professional filmmaking, thereby integrating new technological developments as well as promoting and conveying aesthetic and dramaturgical potential.

-The school is a member of CILECT and the International Association of Film and Television Schools.
+The school is a member of CILECT as well as the International Association of Film and Television Schools.
 It cultivates partnerships with a global network of film schools and universities.

 University location